-Uepi Island Resort teach the internationally recognised Scuba Schools International (“SSI”) courses up to Dive Controller (Dive Master) level.
+Uepi Island Resort teach the internationally recognized Scuba Schools International (“SSI”) courses up to Dive Controller (Dive Master) level.
 With SSI you can study the theory part of diving on-line in advance, and then complete your practical in-water sessions at the resort.
 Please check in with Uepi directly if you want to take up any of the training.

 All the dive guides and boat crew are locals, and all are very familiar with what current might be running where at any given time of the day.
 They can advise the best time to snorkel the house reef, though personally, I found that any time was a good time to snorkel between the two jetties.
-Apparently it makes a great night dive too.
+Apparently, it makes a great night dive too.

 The diving is classified into dives around the island, and dives further afield that are done as excursions or expeditions!
 Dives around the island are scheduled daily, usually the evening before, according to the numbers of divers and their experience levels (though many sites can be dived at different experience levels), and modified as required on the day according to conditions.
 These dives are charged at a standard rate.

 The dive excursions visit reefs owned by others, or local communities, for which an addition ‘custom fee’ is payable.
 Most of these sites are within 30 – 40mins be boat.
-The dive expeditions, such as the Bapita Day trip takes in four sites which can be dived over two tanks, and are usually done in a specific order to minimise travel time and maximise bottom time.
+The dive expeditions, such as the Bapita Day trip takes in four sites which can be dived over two tanks, and are usually done in a specific order to minimize travel time and maximize bottom time.
 Other dives further afield such as the Hele Bar area might even include overnight stays.
 There are wrecks of WW2 aircraft and new wrecks and reefs are being discovered by the Uepi team all the time.
 If you’re looking for adventure – you’ve come to the right place.

-Before your first dive you can be fitted out with any gear that you decided not to bring.
+Before your first dive, you can be fitted out with any gear that you decided not to bring.
 The water temperature is 29°C on the surface and 28°C at depth.
-The coldest you might ever get is if it decides to rain whilst you’re down, and have to scoot back to the jetty in the rain.
+The coldest you might ever get is if it decides to rain whilst you’re down and have to scoot back to the jetty in the rain.
 Hence most of the suits at Uepi are full length ‘shark skin’ fabric or lycra rather than neoprene; (many of the dive guides just dive in rashie and board shorts).